krabedrummer/ImageToPainting/Assets/_Project/Documentation/README.txt

 README:

+This projects is a System or Tool that loads an image from the internet, applies a custom Oil Paint Shader, allows the user to adjust the desired amount of paint strokes, then saves the image to the Desktop.

 Convert an Image from the Web into a painting.

 Type or paste a URL for an image in the Input Field.